 Our interactive workshop eliminates any misconceptions or discomfort a recruiter or hiring manager may have about people with disabilities.
 A workshop is typically 3.5 hours, can accommodate up-to 24 employee participants and is taught by 6 facilitators, each of whom has a disability.
 The workshop has three major components: group discussion, sighted guide orientation, and mock interviews.

 Simulations and demonstration experiences focus on providing employee groups an idea of how individuals with disabilities function within the ordinary world.
 The simulation exercise is conducted on-site, and our team will setup workstations in a designated area.
-The stations will simulate mobility disability, manual dexterity disability, deaf/low-hearing, blindness, and low vision experiences.
+The stations will simulate mobility disability, manual dexterity disability, deaf/hard-of-hearing, blind, and low vision experiences.
 Additionally, individuals with disabilities will demonstrate multiple types of adaptive technology that are used to perform tasks at work.

 Companies that participate in our educational programs and services are recognized for their good faith effort in complying.